 However, the HSE also state that it is an employer’s duty to ensure they are satisfied that the training is as effective as face to face learning, and that their training provider has adequate systems in place to support Learners and prevent identity fraud.

-As such, Qualsafe Awards is proud to reveal that we will be launching our brand new Blended Learning system to Centres in 2018.
+As such, Qualsafe Awards is proud to reveal that we will be launching our brand new Blended Learning system to Centres in the near future.

 With Qualsafe Awards’ commitment to providing the highest possible quality, this means you will not only be able to provide your customers with the most up-to-date training methods that meet HSE requirements, you can also be confident that you are using the UK’s No 1 Blended Learning system.